debeando/skeely/README.md

 # mylinter, is a MySQL Migration Lint
 This tool help the data definition language review process for developers, the idea is to identifying some common and uncommon mistakes that are made during coding to optimize the data model.

-For example, if you lint this simple model:
+For example, analize this create table:

 ```sql
 CREATE TABLE `userExternal` (